martinopolot/alx-system_engineering-devops/0x00-shell_basics/README.md

 # alx-system_engineering-devops
 Write a script that prints the absolute path name of the current working directory.
 Display the contents list of your current directory.
+Display current directory contents in a long format